 Figure 5.3 presents side-scan sonar (SSS) data obtained by the AUV for the collector track pattern executed for the MI2 GSR trials.
 The spatial resolution of the imagery is on the order of 20 cm, compared to a mining pattern scale of over hundreds of meters.
 There are 171 50-m-long track segments oriented southeast to northwest, which are grouped into three strips running southwest to northeast.
-At the end of every 50-m-long track segment-visible in figure 5.1-are two clear features: the loop of the light-bul turn executed by Patania II in order to orient the vehicle fo the next pick-up run, and the stockpile of nodules emptied from the hopper of Patania II to make it ready for the next pickup run.
+At the end of every 50-m-long track segment are two clear features: the loop of the light-bulb turn executed by Patania Il in order to orient the vehicle for the next pick-up run, and the stockpile of nodules emptied from the hopper of Patania II to make it ready for the next pickup run.
 An image of one of the stockpiles of nodules is presented as an inset in figure 5.3.

-While several other collector trials have demonstrated controlled maneuvers on the abyssal seabed-two exampl being the Korean [20] and Chinese [26] expeditions, each of which wrote their acronyms on the seabed using
+While several other collector trials have demonstrated controlled maneuvers on the abyssal seabed-two examples being the Korean [20] and Chinese [26] expeditions, each of which wrote their acronyms on the seabed using collector track patterns-the MI2 GSR trial represents the most intricate and comprehensively monitored seabed mining pattern to date.
+The total cleared area for the MI2 GSR trials was 30,899 m2, for which Patania II spent approximately 41 hours on the seabed, completing the operation without interruption.